JennEYoon/DeFi-ml/tasks1.md

   * Created template in "comments".
   * To add data examples using "pull requests".
   * Re-read about creating pull request.
+  * Done 1 pull-request & merge with template inequality.
+  * To Do 2nd pull-request & merge with BLS data in Issue#1 inequality.
+  * Do 2 more for Hactoberfest by Sunday/Monday.

 #### Pull Request steps